jenfly/pydata-intro-workshop/README.md

 ### Setup

 You'll want to bring your laptop for lots of hands-on practice as we work through the lessons and exercises.
-We'll be using Python 3.6, Jupyter Lab, numpy, pandas, matplotlib, and seaborn.
+We'll be using Python 3.6, Jupyter Lab, and `pandas`.
 I highly recommend using Anaconda to set up your environment, especially if you're new to Python and/or data analysis is your main reason for using Python.

 **Please make sure to download and install the required software on your laptop prior to the workshop ([click here for setup instructions](https://jenfly.github.io/pydata-intro-workshop/SETUP)).**

-When the slides, data files, and other workshop materials are ready, I'll provide a link here to download them as a zipped folder.

 ### Agenda